Jordan McLean

-He has previously played for the Melbourne Storm in the National Rugby League and was a member of the Storm's 2017 NRL Grand Final winning team.
+He has previously played for the Melbourne Storm in the NRL and was a member of the Storm's 2017 NRL Grand Final winning team.
 McLean was also part of Australia's 2017 Rugby League World Cup winning side and has played at representative level for NSW Country, World All Stars and the Prime Minister's XIII.

 Background

 McLean was born in Sydney, New South Wales and is of Māori descent.

 Jordan played his junior rugby league for the Young Cherrypickers and attended Young High School before being signed by the Canberra Raiders.